 Explicit knowledge is easier to capture through documentation.
-Most companies have a lot of content in applications such as wikis, Intranets, document management tools, etc.
+Most companies have a lot of content in applications such as company wikis, Intranets, document management tools, etc.

 But tacit knowledge, the "know-how" that your employees possess, is much harder to manage.
 Tacit knowledge is personal, context-specific, and constantly evolving.
 It is difficult to document and share.
 Examples of tacit knowledge include hands-on skills, special know-how, and employee experience.

 Using document management tools such as a wiki to manage tacit knowledge is highly ineffective.

 Finding information for a specific issue in the sea of documents is virtually impossible.
 Furthermore, even if you find the information, you cannot trust it because it may not be accurate or relevant anymore.

 Yes, people are already collaborating by asking questions using existing channels like email and communication tools such as Slack.
 It requires no extra setup.
 But the issues with it are quite obvious.
 The knowledge is deeply buried in all the email threads and chat conversations.
 It is not organized, searchable, or reusable.